jonsuh/jonsuh.com/_posts/2015-03-25-canary-home-security-device.md

   <img src="https://farm8.staticflickr.com/7614/16723555037_ffb336c63f_c.jpg" alt="Canary saved events">
 </div>

-You can also watch clips from Canary’s archive of motion-activated recordings.
-To save a clip, simply bookmark it, which you can then find in Saved Events.
+Watch clips from Canary’s archive of motion-activated recordings.
+To save a clip, simply bookmark it, then find it in Saved Events.
 Past recordings and bookmarked clips are limited to your subscription plan.

 ### HomeHealth

 Canary has built-in sensors that monitor the air quality, temperature, and humidity of your home.
-HomeHealth is designed to notify you if something is unusual at your home, such as a fire, which would cause a sudden spike in temperature and drop in humidity.
+HomeHealth is designed to notify you if something is unusual at home, such as a fire, which would cause a sudden spike in temperature and drop in humidity.

 <p><img src="https://farm9.staticflickr.com/8710/16744069519_72861337bf_c.jpg" alt="Canary HomeHealth temperature and humidity" style="width: 50%"><img src="https://farm8.staticflickr.com/7640/16928981932_22f0cf1429_c.jpg" alt="Canary HomeHealth air quality" style="width: 50%"></p>

-It gives you a snapshot of each on the home screen while clicking into it opens up graphs that’ll show you the progression/change of each within a 12-hour period.
-You can also tap and swipe to get the HomeHealth status at a specific time within that 12-hour period.
+It gives a snapshot of each on the home screen, and clicking into it opens up graphs which show the progression/change of each within a 12-hour period.
+Tap and swipe a graph to get the status of a specific time.

-The air-quality information is very basic and doesn’t provide much information other than that the air quality is normal, abnormal, and very abnormal.
+The air-quality information is very basic and doesn’t provide much information other than that the air quality is normal, abnormal, or very abnormal.

 ### Member and Device management

-You can add other members that you’d like Canary to authorize and recognize, for features such as managing Canary from the app or arming/disarming by location.
+Add other members to give Canary access to for features such as managing Canary from the app or auto arming/disarming by location.

-You can also add multiple Canary devices in the same location so they can work together and house all of its data into one account.
-You can have up to 4 Canary devices in one location.
+Add multiple Canary devices in the same location so they can work together and house all of its data in one account—you can have up to 4 Canary devices in one location.

 ### Siren and Accelerometer

-Canary comes equipped with a loud speaker for a siren, which you can activate from within the app if you’d like to warn off any intruders or notify others around of unusual activity.
+Canary comes equipped with a loud speaker for a siren, which you can activate from within the app to warn off any intruders or notify those around.

-A built-in accelerometer is designed to warn you when Canary detects unusual physical activity, such Canary falling off of a table because of a strong earthquake or someone knocking it off.
+A built-in accelerometer is designed to warn you when it detects unusual physical activity, like falling off of a table.

 ---

 ## Usage and Performance

 Canary lives up to a lot of its features and promises.
-Its auto-unarm feature makes it convenient to come home and have Canary auto unarm for you; push notifications are quick and prompt; its high-quality camera produces great video, which wasn’t the case for the previous security camera I owned; the app is well designed.
+Its auto-unarm feature makes it convenient to come home and have it auto unarm; push notifications are quick and prompt; its high-quality camera produces great video, which wasn’t the case for the previous security camera I owned; the app is well designed.

 I’ve also experienced issues with it.
 Canary occasionally randomly goes offline even though my Internet is up or it fails to arm or disarm when I try to change its mode—if you’re like me, I start to panic and start dreaming up the worst (like someone breaking into my house because Canary went offline).
 I find it uneasy that Canary fails to let me know when it goes offline, so you have no clue until you come home or check.
-I’d like to see Canary inform you when it goes offline via a push notification, SMS/text message, or email.
-Most recently it fails to auto disarm when I come home so I have to manually disarm it.
+I’d like to see Canary inform you when it goes offline via a push notification, SMS/text message or email.
+I think it’d also be nice in general to have the option to receive SMS/text/email notifications.
+In addition, it most recently fails to auto disarm when I come home so I have to manually disarm it.

 Canary doesn’t have a web app (yet) so you need your phone with you, but it needs one.

-Videos are on Canary’s servers, and there’s no way for you to download them locally.
-Personally it’d be nice to be able to download and store the videos locally.
+Videos are on Canary’s servers, but there’s no way for you to download them locally.
+It’d be nice to be able to download and store them locally so I can have a personal archive of videos without complete dependency on Canary.

-I dislike how the videos are organized.
-There’s no way to quickly jump to a time or date.
-If Canary is in Unarmed mode it still records motion activity throughout the day so you have to endlessly scroll to get to the video you want.
+I dislike how the videos are organized—there’s no way to quickly jump to a time or date.
+If Canary is in Unarmed mode it still records motion activity throughout the day; therefore, you have to endlessly scroll to get to the desired video.
 It’d be nice to see a better, more intuitive way to browse or filter through past videos.

 ## Conclusion

 Overall I’m extremely happy with Canary and its features.
 I don’t think Canary replaces a fully-featured, robust home-security system, but they are expensive and near impossible for the average consumer to afford.
-Canary provides you with enough security features at a low cost to feel at ease when you leave your home, which is better than having no security system at all.
+Canary provides enough security features at a low cost to feel at ease when you leave your home, which is better than having no security system at all.

-I was tempted to get one of its alternatives, such as <a href="http://www.amazon.com/Dropcam-Wireless-Monitoring-Security-Camera/dp/B00F9FCW7K/?tag=jonsuhcom-20" target="_blank">Dropcom</a> or <a href="http://www.amazon.com/Security-Monitoring-Wireless-Surveillance-Automation/dp/B00MB3LMP6/?tag=jonsuhcom-20">Piper</a> but I’m glad I got Canary—it’s a great and worthy alternative for an affordable, feature-packed security device.
+I was tempted to get one of its alternatives, such as <a href="http://www.amazon.com/Dropcam-Wireless-Monitoring-Security-Camera/dp/B00F9FCW7K/?tag=jonsuhcom-20" target="_blank">Dropcam</a> or <a href="http://www.amazon.com/Security-Monitoring-Wireless-Surveillance-Automation/dp/B00MB3LMP6/?tag=jonsuhcom-20">Piper</a> but I’m glad I got Canary—it’s a great and worthy alternative for an affordable, feature-packed security device.

+I fully expect Canary’s features and reliability to improve over time, and look forward to its changes.

+*Update: Canary has informed me that they’re working on all of the issues I’ve experienced, which is good news indeed—at least from a distance.*

 Canary All-in-One Home Security costs $249 and is available to order from <a href="http://store.canary.is/" target="_blank">Canary.is</a> or on <a href="{% amazon_url http://www.amazon.com/Canary-All---One-Security-Device/dp/B00NW31YSE/ %}" target="_blank">Amazon.com</a>.